-HPSJ uses nationally recognized, evidence-based clinical guidelines, including but not limited to MCG, to guide medical necessity review for admission, length of stay and treatment options.
-It is imperative that the Facility team and HPSJ work together for the clinical benefit of the Member, discharge planning and transitions of care coordination, and for clarity in claims processing.
+Health Plan uses nationally recognized, evidence-based clinical guidelines, including but not limited to MCG, to guide medical necessity review for admission, length of stay and treatment options.
+It is imperative that the Facility team and Health Plan work together for the clinical benefit of the Member, discharge planning and transitions of care coordination, and for clarity in claims processing.

-At any time, a provider may request a copy of criteria used to make medical necessity decisions during the utilization review process by calling the Health Plan of San Joaquin at (888) 936-7526.
+At any time, a Provider may request a copy of criteria used to make medical necessity decisions during the utilization review process by calling Health Plan at (888) 936-7526.
 Appropriately licensed professionals supervise and monitor all authorization decisions.
 Only a physician with appropriate training, experience, and certification by the American Board of Medical Specialties, or a licensed pharmacist may defer, modify, or deny a request for services based on medical necessity.